18 Career Overall Rank

 While she does not promote herself as an Aboriginal artist per se, Tracey Moffatt’s Aboriginal heritage ensures that she is included in the top 100 Aboriginal artists survey.
 She enjoys a very successful career through Roslyn Oxley’s representation in Australia and with works sold across a number of continents.
 However, her ranking amongst the most important Aboriginal artists of all time is principally due to the repeated sales of one particular photographic image created in 1991, as well as the most popular of those additional images in the same body of work.

-All this must be the stuff of nightmares to Moffatt who is indeed a very fine artist.
+All this must be the stuff of nightmares to Moffatt, who is indeed a very fine artist.
 She is equally at home with prints and graphics as she is with photography.
-Her inclusion in important international exhibitions and the range of work she produces is likely continue well in to the future and this should, in time round out her auction results, which will hopefully begin to show a different picture over the next decade.
+Her inclusion in important international exhibitions and the range of work she produces is likely continue well in to the future and this should, in time, round out her auction results.
 One thing is definite however.
 Tracey Moffatt’s work is more worthy than her auction results indicate.
 Collectors would be well advised to delve deeper into her oeuvre.
 Her Up In The Sky series created in 1997, Scarred for Life 1994 and Some Boys are good examples of works very much worth collecting, especially given their current reasonable prices.

 Moffatt ‘manufactures’ her photographs or moving images rather than ‘takes’ them and consequently, imprints her own bodily self and her own sensibility upon them.
 She taps into areas of experience that are pushed to the edges of awareness out of habit, haste or social position.
 An early influence, she says, were the black and white, everyday-life photos that appeared in the 1960’s American Life magazine.
 To the innocuous ‘snap’ Moffatt applies a deconstructionist approach, looking beyond the obvious and the momentary, to touch upon the unseen forces at work.
 She brings these to the surface of the image (or sequence of images) in a surreal mesh of the past and present, to reveal the imaginative and emotional ambiguity.
 The narratives that accompany her images are short and succinct but the power that they unleash in conjunction with these re-constructed visual renditions is often compelling and at times daunting.
 These narratives do not progress and resolve themselves in the customary manner.
 These are the frozen moments in the story that intrude on the plot and compellingly divert it, if only briefly.
 They open a pressure valve in what has been described as 'a boiling hot outburst' (Travis 2000: 555).